White-Whale-Defi-Platform/white-whale-docs/smart-contracts/liquidity-hub/vault-network/vault.md

 ### Callback

-This message triggers the `after_trade` function, which makes sure the borrowed funds plus vault fees are returned after executing a flash loan.
+This message triggers a `CallbackMsg` message, e.g. `AfterTrade` which makes sure the borrowed funds plus vault fees are returned after executing a flash loan.
 This message can only be called internally by the vault contract.

 ```json
 {